wp-plugins/paypal-subscription-button/readme.txt

 1. That's all it!
 When you create a post or page, just assign it to a membership level you created using user access manager.

 == Changelog ==

+Here you found the changes in each version.

+    Version		Date      	Changes

+    1.2.0               2011-4-11       Add support for buy now button Add support for wordpress cron.
+                                        Fix: Disable deletion of custom tables after uninstall.

+    1.0.2		2011-3-19	Fix: No styling in the admin interface

+    1.0.1	        2011-2-10	First release.

 == Credits ==